TraceyShannon/JS_Library/README.md

-# Hello To Anyone Who Reads This,
+# Fun With Php and JavaScript Beta

   This is my attempt at understanding JavaScript at a lower level by recreating functions and methods from scratch with very little help from the actual language functions.
-If you're on the journey to be a JavaScript master come join me and add to this thing with some cool projects.

-    I will continue to add to this so people can challenge themselves and see a solution, out of the thousands of solutions there are.

-    I hope this finds you well.

-    Love, ya boi!
+  This will be expanded with more JavaScript with alot of php added along the way.